 Make sure to check your owner’s manual and purchase the correct type of oil.

 Once you’ve purchased your oil, you can refill the tank.
-Near the dipstick you’ll find a know that says “Engine Oil.”
-Remove the knob and pour as much oil as necessary into the tank, careful not to overfill it.
+Near the dipstick, you’ll find a knob that says “Engine Oil.”
+Remove the knob and pour as much oil as necessary into the tank, being careful not to overfill it.

 Replace the cap, close the hood, and go about your day!